wyq-1997/CV/README.md

 # CV

-Your site is ready to be published at https://wyq-1997.github.io/CV/
+The site is ready to be published at https://wyq-1997.github.io/CV/